 The Office of Human Resources is responsible for implementing this policy, including resolution of reasonable accommodation, safety/direct threat and undue hardship issues.
 Applicants or employees with disability-related concerns should contact the Office of the Vice President of Institutional Diversity and Equity or the Office of Human Resources.
 You may reach the ADA Coordinator with questions pertaining to ADA or reasonable accommodations at the following:

-Office of Institutional Diversity & Equity
+Office of Institutional Diversity, Equity and Inclusion

 Hopkins Hall, Room 110